 Sound of Music Tour (BOOK NOW)

-If you are a fan of The Sound of Music, this is the tour for you.
+If you are a fan of The Sound of Music, this Sound of Music tour is for you.
 This 4-hour trip takes you to the film’s iconic sites around Salzburg’s New Town and beyond while a guide explains each site and its significance in the film.

 This is what you can expect to see on the Sound of Music Tour: